 The goal of this phase is to determine whether, for a specific context of use, the tool is qualified based on evidence and justifications provided.
 In this phase, the FDA asks submitters to provide the data collected according to the qualification plan developed in the proposal phase as a full qualification package to qualify the MDDT.
 A submitter enters this phase after receiving notification from the FDA that the MDDT is accepted into the Qualification Program.

-The FDA developed a Summary of Evidence and Basis of Qualification (SEBQ) template that is intended to present an objective and balanced summary of the scientific evidence that served as the basis of the decision to qualify an MDDT.
+The Summary of Evidence and Basis of Qualification (SEBQ) is intended to present an objective and balanced summary of the scientific evidence that served as the basis of the decision to qualify an MDDT.
 The FDA intends to publicly disclose the SEBQ on the MDDT website if the FDA qualifies the tool.

 |Proposal Phase||Determine if the MDDT is suitable for qualification through the MDDT program.||Submit a complete Qualification Plan for collecting and gathering evidence for qualification of the tool, a description of the MDDT, and context of use.|